OlajumokeEvangelina/Biosurvmet/README.md

 # Biosurvmet
 R package : A biomarker validation approach for predicting survival using metabolic signature, this package develope biomarker signature for metabolic data.
 It contains a set of functions and cross validation methods  to validate and select biomarkers when the outcome of interest is survival.
-The package can handle prognostic factors and mainly gene expression matrix as input.
-Package can be served as biomarker validation tool.
+The package can handle prognostic factors and mainly metabolite matrix as input, the package can served as biomarker validation tool.

 ## Installation